tpusmb/tp_asynchrone_middleware/README.md

 ### Creat process

-To creat a new process you need to make a Class implement the Process Class
+To creat a new process you need to implement the Process Class

 ```python
 from event_bus import Process